RoboEagles4828/ACE/CONTRIBUTING.md

     - Good: "Problem with vision when running with toaster mode on" or "Pancake cooking functionality?"
     - Not good: "The robot broke" or "I want something to be added"
 - Include exactly what happened if the Issue is about a bug.
 Try to be as specific as possible.
 - Don't use Issues for random information.
-See [here](ripnikhil) for an example.
+See [here][ripnikhil] for an example.
 - When referencing other Commits, Pull Requests, or Issues, use it's `#` code.
 This can be found next to the name of the commit/issue/pull request.
 Example "Jackie, you totally broke the whole robot in #123"
 - When writing a title for anything, use the imperative form of the verb.
     - Good: "Fix Vision"